amirfefer/community-insights-chrome/README.md

 ### Step 5: Start Image Builder Backend

-1. In the `image-builder` folder, create a file named `docker-compose.image-builder.yml` (for example) containing the following:
+1. For ease setup, in the `image-builder` folder, create a file named `docker-compose.image-builder.yml` containing the following:

        version: '3.7'
        volumes: